TheCloudScout/linux-ansi-login/readme.md

+## Installation

-Please use ascii-header-install.sh for a fully automated installation.
+Please use *ascii-header-install.sh* for a fully automated installation.

 ---
 ## What this script does: